Our child safety code of conduct

 - share a room with a child without anyone else present

-- ignore or disregard any suspected or disclosed child abuse
+- ignore or disregard any suspected or disclosed child abuse or risk of harm

 - act in a manner that breaches a child’s privacy or confidentiality